|The University of Adelaide||Home | Faculties & Divisions | Search|

 Susan Magarey AM, FASSA, PhD, has degrees in English Literature and History from Adelaide University and the Australian National University.
 She was Lecturer-in-charge of the Women's Studies Programme at the Australian National University (1978-83) and the Director of the Research Centre for Women's Studies at Adelaide University (1983-2000), where she is now Professor Emerita in History.

-She is Founding Editor of Australian Feminist Studies (1985-2005), founder of the Magarey Medal for Biography, and is writing a history of the Women's Liberation Movement in Australia.
+She is Founding Editor of the still flourishing journal, Australian Feminist Studies (1985-2005) and remains a member of its Editorial Board; founder of the Magarey Medal for Biography; and is writing a history of the Women's Liberation Movement in Australia.
 For fun, she gardens, cooks and listens to classical music.

 She describes her life as 'Ambivalent, ambiguous, androgynous, amorous, ironic'.